 Swift currents in the channels and south towards the entrance of Humboldt bay can create hazards to navigation even when sea conditions are otherwise calm.
-SITE STRATEGIES The booming strategy will only be effective on ebb tide.
-Strategy 1-305.1 Objective: Notify PG&E when oil threatens King Salmon Call (707)444-0700 or 444-0712 (24hours) Strategy 1-305.2 Objective: Collect oil at natural collection sites to minimize the spread of oil around the bay and to prevent oil from exiting the bay Install deflection boom at USCG Cove, USCG boat station, Samoa boat launching ramp, and other sites where natural collection can be enhanced with strategic boom deployments.
+Submerged hazard just north of Samoa Campground launch not visible at high tide.
+SITE STRATEGIES The booming strategy will be most effective on ebb tide.
+Strategy 1-305.1 Objective: Notify PG&E when oil threatens King Salmon Call (707) 444-0700 or 444-0712 (24hours) Strategy 1-305.2 Objective: Collect oil at natural collection sites to minimize the spread of oil around the bay and to prevent oil from exiting the bay Install deflection boom at USCG Cove, USCG boat station, Samoa boat launching ramp, and other sites where natural collection can be enhanced with strategic boom deployments.
 Note: Skimming will need to begin as soon as that equipment can be brought to these collection points, but will not be critical until oil begins to collect in skimmable amounts at the various collection points.
 The installation of the deflection-to-collection booms should be the primary focus of the initial response efforts that are prescribed in this strategy.
 Strategy 1-305.3 Objective: On water skimming of free floating oil Use self propelled skimmers to begin on-water oil recovery in areas where oil is still concentrated.
-Table of Response Resources strategy harbor swamp Other sorb Anchoring Boom Skiffs Skimmers Special Equipment of comment staff Staff number boom boom boom type boom no type and gear boat punts No Type No and kinds deploy tend 1-305.1 0 0 0 0 0 0 0 0 0 1-305.2 2000 0 0 0 10 22 lb+ Danforth 2 0 1SSS/SPS ; 8 1-305.3 0 0 0 0 0 0 0 1SPS 3 LOGISTICS DIRECTIONS: to site (by land and/or by water, to nearest launch ramp and are access permits required.)
+Table of Response Resources strategy harbor swamp Other sorb Anchoring Boom Skiffs Skimmers Special Equipment or comment staff Staff number boom boom boom type boom no type and gear boat punts No Type No and kinds deploy / tend 1-305.1 0 0 0 0 0 0 0 0 0 1-305.2 2000 0 0 0 10 22 lb+ Danforth 2 0 1 SSS/SP 8 1-305.3 0 0 0 0 0 0 0 1 SPS 3 LOGISTICS DIRECTIONS: to site (by land and/or by water, to nearest launch ramp and are access permits required.)
 Humboldt Bay is adjacent to Highway 101, near the cities of Arcata and Eureka.
 Highway 255 passes over it on the north end.
 This site is accessible by land by driving toward Samoa on Highway 255 and taking New Navy Base Road south to the County RV Camp site and boat launch ramp area.
 This response site extends from the cove directly north of the Samoa public launch ramp and campground south about one quarter mile including beaches inside of the USCG Station.
 The public campground and launching ramp facility should be utilized as the staging area of operations for response crews working at this site.
 The campround and boat launch are managed by Humboldt County Parks.
-Large trucks can access much of this area LAND ACCESS: WATER LOGISTICS:
+BLM manages the Samoa Dunes Recreation Area (aka North Spit).
+LAND ACCESS: Large trucks can access much of this area WATER LOGISTICS:

 The water near shore is shallow, but otherwise navigable.
-Limitations: depth, obstruction Launching, Loading, Docking

-Trailered boats can be launched directly at this site at the county boat ramp. and Services Available:

-FACLITIES, STAGING AREAS, POSSIBLE FIELD POSTS AND EQUIPMENT AVAILABLE: Historic large spill have utilized the Red Lion Inn for the Command Post, and local OSRO's have staging areas nearby COMMUNICATIONS PROBLEMS: ADDITIONAL OPERATIONAL COMMENTS:
+Limitations: depth, obstruction Launching, Loading, Docking Trailered boats can be launched directly at this site at the county boat ramp. and Services Available: FACLITIES, STAGING AREAS, POSSIBLE FIELD POSTS AND EQUIPMENT AVAILABLE: Historic large spill have utilized the Red Lion Inn for the Command Post, and local OSRO's have staging areas nearby COMMUNICATIONS PROBLEMS: ADDITIONAL OPERATIONAL COMMENTS: